Realmonia/Speasy-ver2.0/README.md

 3. Select one of the four word choices.
 The word you choose will appear on the screen.

-4. In the future, the app will be able to speak out the word you choose and customize the prediction according to the scene.

 ## Support
 Currently this app supports iPhone X. The app will support all different kinds of iPhones in the next release.